 B2Gold Reports Total Gold Production for Q4 2022 of 367,870 oz, a Quarterly Record for B2Gold; Total Gold Production for FY 2022 of 1,027,874 oz, at the Upper Half of 2022 Guidance; 2023 Total Gold Production Guidance of 1,000,000 to 1,080,000 oz;…

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
+VANCOUVER, British Columbia, Jan.
 18, 2023 (GLOBE NEWSWIRE) -- B2Gold Corp.
-(TSX: BTO, NYSE AMERICAN: BTG, NSX: B2G) (“B2Gold” or the “Company”) is pleased to announce its gold production and gold revenue for the fourth quarter and full year 2022, in addition to its production and cost guidance for 2023.
+BTOBTG NSX: B2G))) ("B2Gold" or the "Company") is pleased to announce its gold production and gold revenue for the fourth quarter and full year 2022, in addition to its production and cost guidance for 2023.
 All dollar figures are in United States dollars unless otherwise indicated.

 Fourth Quarter and Full Year 2022 Highlights